Our Conclusion

 ✘ 250nits of brightness

 In terms of the gaming display standard, we chose to go against the grain for today’s topic.
 The bulk of monitors manufactured with gaming-focused features are 27-inch or 24-inch in standard size.
+However, higher-resolution displays with a high refresh rate are already available for people who require a high level of smoothness.

 Those people are also the target market for MSI’s newest release, the MSI OPTIX G32C4.
 Check out the MSI OPTIX G32C4 review for all of the benefits and drawbacks to see if this is a display worth investing in.